 I was pretty sure of my hakama’s final length, and I wanted to keep my edges clean and easy to finish before the pleating, so I went ahead and finished my hem now.
 I rolled the hem for an easy, clean edge.
 You may wish to finish at the end, when you can size and tweak the hakama length, or finish in another style.

 Now, determine the finished width of your hakama front.
 I held up some scraps and looked in a mirror.
-You’ll probably want your hakama front to be about one panel wide (13″ for me), but some larger models may wish to modify this number.
-Be sure and leave plenty of room for your matadachi to gap at the side, however; you’ll probably want the finished front width to be about two-thirds of your body width, but that’s a very rough number.
+Be sure and leave plenty of room for your matadachi to gap at the side, however; you’ll probably want the finished front width to be about two-thirds of your body width (I settled on 13″ wide), but that’s a very rough number.
 Whatever you decide, divide that number in half, and that’s the width you’ll be pleating your legs into.
 So for me, 13/2 = 7.5″.

 The more left-brained might want to measure out the pleats; I started by eyeballing and then used math to double-check anything which didn’t work out, which I found far simpler.